TimotheeMathieu/guix-env/README.md

 # Guix & venv environments for reproducible python development

 This package give a cli tool to construct and enter environments constructed through guix (for the system-level packages) and optionally a poetry environment (for python packages).
+My main use-case are: having deployable environment that can run on server, archiving projects that I want to reliably run in several years and having clean environment to test stuff without the bloat of my main system.

 ## Usage
 Guix must be installed on the system, see [the guix manual](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html) to do this.